light2023/Correlation-Analysis/Social Buzz README.md

 **Overview:**
 The Social Buzz dashboard provides a comprehensive analysis of social media content creation across various categories, types, and reaction metrics.
 This analysis helps in understanding content distribution and audience engagement.
+### Tools Used:
+ I utilized Excel for data cleaning and Power BI for data visualization.

 **Key Performance Indicators (KPIs):**
 - **Total Content Analyzed:** 12,935 pieces of content across multiple categories.